Magisk-Modules-Alt-Repo/isodrive/README.md

 mount (as read write)

 * `sudo isodrive /full/path/to/file.iso 0 0`

-## Linux
-* _Has been only tested on Halium based mobile linux, but should work on mainline devices too._

-## Android

-* _On Android you must be compiled in termux, using clang++_
-* _On Android you might manually need to mount configfs by running: `mount -t configfs configfs /sys/kernel/config`_

 ## Os Support
 * _Should support almost every bootable OS images, but for those who don't work or need extra steps, are documented in the [WIKI](https://github.com/nitanmarcel/isodrive/wiki)_